Can You Use A Brad Nailer For Upholstery?

 You can either do it yourself or hire a professional to reupholster your sofa or wingback chair.
 If you’ve opted to do it yourself, the next step is to find the appropriate tools.

-If you’re a do-it-yourselfer, you probably have a brad nailer in your toolbox.
-But, can you use a brad nailer for upholstery?
-Or do you require something different?
+If you’re a do-it-yourselfer, you probably have a brad nailer in your toolbox and might think to use it for this purpose.

 To investigate this topic, we’ll look for a suitable fastener between crown staples and brad nails for upholstery and see if a brad nailer can drive crown staples.